 More information in this video: Robert Cohen, VERCO (UK) click here

-Addressing health & wellbeing
+Health & wellbeing

 More information in this video: Pawel Wargocki, DTU (Denmark) click here

-Linking EVCS to the financial valuation
+Linking EVCS to financial valuation

 More information in this video: Marta Sesana, PoliMI (Italy) click here